Group decision-making: Social decision schemes

 The group leaves the choice to chance.
 For example, picking a number between 1 and 10 or flipping a coin.

 There are strengths and weaknesses to each of these social decision schemes.
 Delegation saves time and is a good method for less important decisions, but ignored members might react negatively.
 Averaging responses will cancel out extreme opinions, but the final decision might disappoint many members.
 Plurality is the most consistent scheme when superior decisions are being made, and it involves the least amount of effort.
-Voting, however, may lead to members feeling alienated when they lose a close vote, or to internal politics, or to conformity to other opinions.
+Voting, however, may lead to members feeling alienated when they lose a close vote, especially if the winner has less than half the votes, or to internal politics, or to conformity to other opinions.
 Consensus schemes involve members more deeply, and tend to lead to high levels of commitment.
 But, it might be difficult for the group to reach such decisions.

 Normative model of decision-making

 Groups have many advantages and disadvantages when making decisions.
 Groups, by definition, are composed of two or more people, and for this reason naturally have access to more information and have a greater capacity to process this information.
 However, they also present a number of liabilities to decision-making, such as requiring more time to make choices and by consequence rushing to a low-quality agreement in order to be timely.
 Some issues are also so simple that a group decision-making process leads to too many cooks in the kitchen: for such trivial issues, having a group make the decision is overkill and can lead to failure.
 Because groups offer both advantages and disadvantages in making decisions, Victor Vroom developed a normative model of decision-making that suggests different decision-making methods should be selected depending on the situation.
 In this model, Vroom identified five different decision-making processes.